Towadel30/DSA---Amazon-Case-Study/README.md

 DSA Data Analysis Capstone Project
 ### Tools Used
 Ms Excel for Data Cleaning and Exploratory Data Analysis (EDA)
-- Opened the original dataset on Microsoft Excel
+- Opened the original dataset on Microsoft Excel [Download here](https://www.microsoft.com/en-gb/microsoft-365/excel)

+### Data Cleaning and Preparation
+- Data loading and Inspection
+- Handling missing variables
+- Data Cleaning and formating

+### Exploratory Data Analysis
+The dataset contains information scraped from Amazon product pages, including:
+•       Product details: name, category, price, discount, and ratings
+•       Customer engagement: user reviews, titles, and content
+•       Each row represents a unique product, with aggregated reviewer data stored as comma-separated values
+Total
+Records:
+1,465
+TotalFields: 16 columns

+### Data Analysis
 - Turned my dataset to table to enable me work on it using Ctrl+T

 - Started cleaning by first using delimeter to get my main category and delete the splitted columns and irrelevant columns too